Next-Generation Grid Codes: Towards a New Paradigm for Dynamic Ancillary Services: Power System Model

-\fontdimen2\font=0.6ex \emph{Small-Signal Device Dynamics:} We model generation units with grid-forming signal causality, i.e., devices that regulate frequency and voltage outputs based on measured active and reactive power deviations.
-The linearized dynamics of the $i$-th device are described by a diagonal $2\times2$ transfer matrix
+\fontdimen2\font=0.6ex For the network in \cref{fig:multi_conv_system}, we consider three-phase generation devices with \emph{grid-forming signal causality}, i.e., devices that regulate frequency and voltage outputs based on measured active and reactive power deviations.
+These devices may include grid-forming VSCs and conventional SGs.

-The device dynamics $D_i^\mathrm{pf}(s)$ and $D_i^\mathrm{qv}(s)$ allow for arbitrary rational transfer functions that capture decoupled $\mathrm{pf}$- and $\mathrm{qv}$-behavior.
-This model-agnostic representation accommodates a wide range of devices, including grid-forming VSCs and SGs, without relying on explicit parameterizations.
-Stacking all device models yields the overall device dynamics, i.e.,